HigherEdgeSoftware/XRJV1-electrumx/docs/protocol-methods.rst

 which difficulty is constant, and at the end of which difficulty is retargeted.

-In the case of Bitcoin a chunk is 2,016 headers, each of 80 bytes, so chunk 5 consists of the block headers from height 10,080 to 12,095 inclusive.
-When encoded as hexadecimal, the result string is twice as long, so for Bitcoin it takes 322,560 bytes, making this a bandwidth-intensive request.
+In the case of XRJV1 a chunk is 2,016 headers, each of 80 bytes, so chunk 5 consists of the block headers from height 10,080 to 12,095 inclusive.
+When encoded as hexadecimal, the result string is twice as long, so for XRJV1 it takes 322,560 bytes, making this a bandwidth-intensive request.

 **Signature**